dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-The library documentation for :func:`os.access()` includes two special warnings.
-First, there isn't much sense in calling :func:`os.access()` to test whether a file can be opened before actually calling :func:`open()` on it.
+The library documentation for :func:`access()` includes two special warnings.
+First, there isn't much sense in calling :func:`access()` to test whether a file can be opened before actually calling :func:`open()` on it.
 There is a small, but real, window of time between the two calls during which the permissions on the file could